momen-said/Exam-System/README.md

 # Examination System
 ## Background:
-it's an examination system that helps students to take their exams and register in the organization database, also it allows the instructors and the managers to see some reports and a dashboard to help them in managing the organization
+Constructing a fully automated examination system in order to perform online exams by instructors and students, in addition, to be automatically corrected based on stored questions and their model answers, using desktop and web apps.
+Starting with designing and building SQL database, in addition to building software solutions, ending with system reports and dashboards that would help the managers in managing the organization.

 this project was done as a graduation project for the "information technology institute - ITI - MCIT" intensive training program, where me and my colleagues, ahmed, samar, salma, and hala, contributed in making it.